Wolfram Function Repository

 Use TensorPureFunction with the resource function DVectorField:

-The previous tensors are identical, as seen below:
+The previous tensors are identical: